Audit Committee Charter

 - Review with management and the external auditors the audit plan for the year-end financial statements, the intended template for such statements and oversee the audit.

-- Review and pre-approve all audit and audit-related services and the fees and other compensation related thereto, and any non-audit services provided by the Company’s external auditors and the fees and other compensation related thereto in excess of $50,000.
+- Review and pre-approve all audit and audit-related services and the fees and other related compensation.

-The pre-approval requirement is waived with respect to the provision of non-audit services if:
+The pre-approval requirement is waived with respect to the provision of non-audit services by the auditor if;

 - such services were not recognized by the Company at the time of the engagement to be non-audit services; and

-- such services are promptly brought to the attention of the Committee by the Company and approved, prior to the completion of the audit, by the Committee or by one or more members of the Committee who are members of the Board of Directors to whom authority to grant such approvals has been delegated by the Committee.
+- such services are promptly brought to the attention of the Committee by the Company and approved, prior to the completion of the audit, by the Committee or by one or more members of the Committee to whom authority to grant such approvals has been delegated by the Committee.

 6. Other Responsibilities

-- Review with management the Company’s major financial risk exposure, including a regular review of the top risks identified by management, and the policies and practices adopted by the Company.
+- Review with management the Company’s financial fraud risk assessment, including an annual review of the top fraud risks identified by management, and the policies and practices adopted by the Company to mitigate those risks.

 - Review for fairness any proposed related-party transactions and make recommendations to the Board of Directors whether any such transactions should be approved.